 synopsis

-In the summer of 2020 Deyanna Davis, a young Black mother’s drive home through tear gas ends in tragedy when her vehicle collides with a state trooper.
-Accused of acting with intent, Deyanna becomes a symbol of polarizing narratives—both vilified and defended.
-Denied medical care for her own life-threatening injuries, her case ignites protests and an occupation of Downtown Buffalo.
-Among her defenders is Myles Carter, a local activist and single father of five, who witnessed the incident and takes on the fight for her freedom while navigating his own personal sacrifices.
+On June 1st, 2020, Deyanna Davis’ drive home from a funeral ends in a near-death collision with a state trooper.
+Accused of acting with intent, Deyanna, a young Black mother, becomes a symbol of polarizing narratives surrounding racial justice and policing.
+Denied medical care for her life-threatening injuries, her case ignites protests and an occupation of Downtown Buffalo, New York.
+Among her defenders is Myles Carter, a Muslim activist and single father of five, who witnessed the incident and takes on the fight for her freedom while navigating his own personal sacrifices.

-Across four long years, Deyanna’s family confronts the weight of generational trauma in her trial.
-Her grandmother, Louise, once faced a similar battle against the justice system, underscoring a legacy of struggle that Deyanna must now contend with.
-As her case grows more convoluted—with allegations of domestic abuse, an unregistered handgun, and wavering legal representation—Deyanna faces an impossible choice.
+Across four years, Deyanna’s family confronts the weight of generational trauma that surfaces in her trial.
+Her mother and her grandmother both faced similar battles against the justice system, underscoring a legacy of struggle that Deyanna must now contend with.
+As her case grows more convoluted—with unsavory media representation, an unregistered handgun, and wavering legal representation — Deyanna faces an impossible choice.
 Accepting a plea deal to avoid an uncertain trial, she is forced to surrender her voice to a system indifferent to the complexities of her life.
+While imprisoned, she gives birth to her sixth child and begins a journey of faith, healing and self-discovery.

-Thank You for Thinking of Me is a searing and deeply personal exploration of survival, resistance, and recovery.
-Through the intertwined lives of Deyanna and Myles, the film exposes the profound human cost of systemic injustice, compelling viewers to bear witness to the enduring fight of those on the margins—erased by the system but unyielding in their pursuit of justice and dignity.
+Thank You for Thinking of Me is a story of survival, resistance, and recovery.
+Through the intertwined lives of Deyanna and Myles, the film exposes the human cost of systemic injustice, compelling viewers to bear witness to the enduring fight of those erased by the system but unyielding in their pursuit of justice and dignity.

 “This story taught me that the true measure of justice is not merely absolving the innocent and holding the guilty to account.
 It is the courage to open our hearts to areas of gray, and consider the full humanity of the accused before issuing a judgment.”